nbel113/CS235-A3/README.md

 ## Testing

-Testing requires that file *CS235-A2/tests/conftest.py* be edited to set the value of `TEST_DATA_PATH`.
-You should set this to the absolute path of the *CS235-A2/tests/data* directory.
-Run testing with:
+NOTE: Referring to https://piazza.com/class/kd3xeoxyktkby?cid=234, Run testing with:
 ```
 python -m pytest
 ```

+Testing requires that file *CS235-A2/tests/conftest.py* be edited to set the value of `TEST_DATA_PATH`.
+You should set this to the absolute path of the *CS235-A2/tests/data* directory.
 E.g.

 `TEST_DATA_PATH = os.path.join('C:', os.sep, 'Users', 'ian', 'Documents', 'Python dev', 'COVID-19', 'tests', 'data')`